An unfortunate event leads me to today’s story.

-Place the softened butter, sugar and extract in a bowl and beat with an electric mixer for 2 minutes until light and fluffy.
+Place the softened butter, sugar and extract in a bowl and beat 2 minutes until light and fluffy.

-Allow to rest and cool for 5 minutes, then pour into the cake batter and stir through to combine well.
+Remove from the heat and allow to cool for 5 minutes, then add into the cake batter and combine well.

 Once well combined, pour into the prepared bundt tin and bake for 50 minutes or until a skewer comes out clean and lightly browned on top.